MicrosoftDocs/winrt-api/windows.ui.xaml.data/inotifypropertychanged_propertychanged.md

 Occurs when a property value changes.

 ## -remarks
-When building Windows Store app with the Microsoft .NET Framework, this interface is hidden and developers should use the [System.ComponentModel.INotifyPropertyChanged](https://msdn.microsoft.com/library/system.componentmodel.inotifypropertychanged.aspx) interface.
+When building UWP app with the Microsoft .NET Framework, this interface is hidden and developers should use the [System.ComponentModel.INotifyPropertyChanged](https://msdn.microsoft.com/library/system.componentmodel.inotifypropertychanged.aspx) interface.

 The [PropertyChanged](inotifypropertychanged_propertychanged.md) event can indicate that all properties on the object have changed by using [String.Empty](https://msdn.microsoft.com/library/system.string.aspx) for the [PropertyName](propertychangedeventargs_propertyname.md) property of the [PropertyChangedEventArgs](propertychangedeventargs.md).
 Note that you cannot use **null** for this like you can in Windows Presentation Foundation (WPF) and Microsoft Silverlight.